 The format of the workshop is mostly discussion-based, but attendees are encouraged to wear comfortable clothing that's appropriate for light movement.
 All fitness levels are welcome.

 Fee: $30, and babies younger than six months are welcome to attend.

 This 90-minute class will help you develop an understanding of infant sleep and maybe help you get some sleep yourself!
 There is so much advice about sleep — and much of it is contradictory.
 What is normal?
 What is safe?
 And how can I foster healthy sleep patterns in my baby?

 This session is geared for parents of infants 4 weeks to 4 months old.
 However, expectant parents, grandparents, and caregivers will also benefit from attending.
 Babes in arms are welcome!

 Free Support Group for Breastfeeding Mothers

-Mondays from 12:30-2.
+Mondays from 12:30 to 2 pm.
 Come share questions, trials, and triumphs with other parents.
 This is mother-to-mother support facilitated by an International Board Certified Lactation Consultant (IBCLC).
 Every Monday except for holidays at Solutions for Women.